Florida's Broken System · Melbourne, Florida

 Dec.
 9, 2022 · Brevard County

 On January 28, 2000, Travis Edwards had a police standoff and was convicted of battery domestic violence and assaulting a law enforcement officer.
 The court fined him $211 and gave him probation.
-Four years later he murdered Karen Muscovitz and held Jerry Dunn hostage at gunpoint for 36 hours.
+Four years later he murdered Karen Muscovitz and held J. Dunn hostage at gunpoint for 36 hours.
 He was committed under §916 for nineteen years.
-On December 9, 2022, DCF issued a Notice of Anticipated Discharge — zero conditions, zero notification.
-Karen's family and Jerry found out on their own in 2024.
+On December 9, 2022, DCF issued a Notice of Anticipated Discharge: zero conditions, zero notification.
+Karen's family and J. Dunn found out a full year after his release, with no notification from the state.

 No notification.
 No conditions.